Not sure how to structure your agency? Your team structure will drive your management practices, production processes, and even your overall growth.

 SME (Subject Matter Experts)

 Your subject matter experts are responsible for actually getting the job done.
-They are designers, developers, copywriters, strategists, videographers, and the like.
-Subject matter experts are the makers and technicians of your agency.
+They are designers, developers, copywriters, strategists, videographers, etc. Subject matter experts are the makers and technicians of your agency.

-Why this role is important: They create the deliverables, including strategy, implementation, and training.
+Why this role is important: They create the deliverables, including Think, Teach, Do work.

 How to balance your agency team structure